 \section{Normal Distribution of Quadratic Strand}

-In this section, we prove Theorem~\ref{thm:normal} and Corollary~\ref{cor:normal2}, which show that the entries in the first row of the Betti table of $S/I_\Delta$ look like a normal distribution. \begin{remark} For $\Delta$ as in Theorem~\ref{thm:normal}, the second row of the Betti table of $S/I_\Delta$ is interesting as well, because $p=c/n$ is on a boundary case for the nonvanishing in Theorem~\ref{thm:nonvanishing}.
+In this section, we prove Theorem~\ref{thm:normal} and Corollary~\ref{cor:normal2}. \begin{remark} For $\Delta$ as in Theorem~\ref{thm:normal}, the second row of the Betti table of $S/I_\Delta$ is interesting as well, because $p=c/n$ is a boundary case for the nonvanishing in Theorem~\ref{thm:nonvanishing}.
 In~\cite[Theorem~5b]{erdos-renyi}, they prove that the $1$-skeleton of $\Delta$ will contain a cycle with probability $1-\sqrt{1-c}e^{(c/2)+(c^2/4)}$.
 Among graphs containing at least one cycle, an argument similar to the proof of Theorem~\ref{thm:nonvanishing} yields $n-n^{1-\epsilon}$ nonzero entries in the second row of the Betti table of $S/I_\Delta$, and thus in this case, $S/I_\Delta$ will have overlapping Betti numbers throughout two rows, similar to the case of a smooth surface in Theorem~\ref{thm:EL}. \end{remark}

-\begin{proof}[Proof of Theorem~\ref{thm:normal}] Since the first row of the Betti table only depends on the $1$-skeleton of $\Delta$, we abuse notation by equating $\Delta$ with its underlying graph.

-We claim that we can safely ignore flag complexes with high unlikely properties, as ruling out those properties will clarify the proofs.
-To justify this, we start by providing a lower bound for the expected value of $\rB_{i_n,i_n+1}$.
-Since $\beta_{i_n,i_n+1}(S/I_\Delta)$ is a sum of multigraded Betti numbers, $\rB_{i_n,i_n+1}$ is a sum of (dependent) random variables $\rB_{\Delta'}$ where $\Delta'\sim \Delta(i_n, \frac{c}{n})$ is a random flag complex on $i_n$ vertices.
-By linearity of expectations, we have